 - Golden Key: Hanging from the castle's gate, the key symbolizes Gibraltar's position as the key to the Mediterranean.
 It represents Gibraltar's crucial role in naval strategy and trade.

-Usage and Significance of the Gibraltar Flag
+Usage and significance of the Gibraltar flag

 The flag of Gibraltar is a powerful symbol of the territory's identity and historical legacy.
 It is flown on official buildings, during national celebrations, and at events that highlight Gibraltar's cultural and historical ties with Britain and its distinct identity from neighboring Spain.
 The flag represents Gibraltar's autonomy, its British heritage, and its proud local traditions.